-A collection of assorted compositions that have some connection to Beefheart but are not straight covers.
+A collection of assorted compositions or references that have some connection to Beefheart but are not straight covers.

 Anything missing?
 Let us know.

 2003 Finland CD St Captain Freak Out & The Magic Bamboo Request on Ektro Records EKTRO-015